vrchat-community/creator-companion/Docs/docs/vpm/packages.md

 ### Versions and Ranges
 We've improved upon the functionality provided by the Unity Package Manager by supporting dependencies-of-dependencies for packages, and treating dependency versions as ranges.
 We use the [SemanticVersioning](https://github.com/adamreeve/semver.net) library to do this, which supports [SemVer 2.0](https://semver.org/) and [a wide variety of range specifiers](https://github.com/adamreeve/semver.net#ranges).

 For example, we use the format "^3.1.x" in many of the official templates and VRC SDK packages.
-This range will match all versions past 3.1.0, but will not allow a the major version to change.
-This is done because the major version number is breaking changes.
-For example, version 3.5.2 will be allowed, while 4.1.0 will not.
+This format is designed to match any version past 3.1.0, but it restricts changes to the major version number.
+This is because a change in the major version number signifies breaking changes that may not be compatible with previous versions.
+For instance, if a package has version 3.5.2, it will match the "^3.1.x" format, whereas version 4.1.0 will not.

 This format also supports [Prerelease Packages](#prerelease-packages).